gajankumar1016/Artify/README.md

 ## Getting started:
 `pip install -r requirements.txt`

--Look at instructions.txt in the database directory
+-Look at instructions.txt in the dbsetup directory